 In 2015, HWMO’s Technical Advisory Committee, comprised of more than 35 fire and natural resource experts from across the state, discussed Hawaii’s lack of consolidated landscape-level information on vegetative fire fuels treatments.

-To start to fill the gap, HWMO conducted a Vegetation Management Rapid Assessment in 2018-19 to:
+To start to fill the gap, HWMO conducted a Rapid Mapping Assessment and facilitated Collaborative Action Planning on Vegetation Management in 2018-19 to:

 Better understand all of the important hazard reduction already happening by diverse land managers;